Kia Tasman vs GWM Cannon Alpha

 Feature Showdown

-The Kia Tasman features a 12.3-inch touchscreen, while the GWM Cannon Alpha gets a 12.3-inch display.
+The Kia Tasman features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the GWM Cannon Alpha gets a 12.3-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The Kia Tasman stands out with wireless Apple CarPlay/Android Auto that you will not find on the GWM Cannon Alpha.
-The GWM Cannon Alpha counters with Apple CarPlay.
+The GWM Cannon Alpha counters with wireless charging and V2L that the Kia Tasman does not offer.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain